Hermitage cats: History

-The cats were present in the museum, originally a palace, since the 18th century; in 1745, Elizabeth of Russia ordered cats to be placed in the palace in order to control the mice.
+The cats have been present in the museum, originally a palace, since the 18th century; in 1745, Elizabeth of Russia ordered cats to be placed in the palace in order to control the mice.
 James Rodgers of the BBC stated that the belief is that the cats originated from Kazan, a city known for having cats good at catching mice.
 The cats remained in St. Petersburg except during World War II, when the existing cat population was killed.
 A new group of cats replaced the previous cats, since the rat population had increased.

 In the late 1990s, Khaltunen began a programme to care for the cats, which previously lived in poor conditions.
 As of 2007, the museum began adopting cats needing homes.

 In 2011, the museum began a "Catfest", a celebration of its cat population.
-"Catfest" has included cat painting contests and scavenger hunts for children.
+Catfest has included cat painting contests and scavenger hunts for children.

 Beginning in 2015, because of the number of visiting tourists, a website has been set up by the museum for people who may be interested in adopting a cat.
 "It is an honor to adopt a Hermitage cat", one potential cat owner was told.